 Ferry to Porto Santo Stefano

-Passengers traveling by ferry to P. S. Stefano are debarking at a very lively old fishing port with a luxury marina, especially famous for its seafood!
+Passengers traveling by ferry to Porto Santo Stefano are debarking at a very lively old fishing port with a luxury marina, especially famous for its seafood!

-The 0O3 bus route operates all along with Porto Santo Stefano but not every day.
-Please check P. S. Stefano Buses to learn more about the schedules.
+The 0O3 bus route operates all along in Porto Santo Stefano but not every day.
+Please check P. S. Stefano Buses to learn more about the schedules and stops.

 Grab a taxi from the street or call +39 337 704361, +39 347 4069288.